readium/readium-lcp-server/README.md

     The publication identifier is inserted via the `{publication_id}` variable.

 #### lsd and lsd_notify_auth section
+The License Server must be able to notify the Status Server of the generation of a new license.

+The configuration of the License Server must therefore include:

+`lsd` containing `public_base_url`: the public URL of the Status Server.

 `lsd_notify_auth`: authentication parameters used by the License Server for notifying the Status Server of the generation of a new license.
-The notification endpoint is configured in the `lsd` section.
+This section contains:
 - `username`: required, authentication username
 - `password`: required, authentication password